e-ago/bitcracker/README.md

 We released the OpenCL version as a plugin of the John The Ripper (bleeding jumbo) suite:
 * Wiki page: http://openwall.info/wiki/john/OpenCL-BitLocker <br />
 * JtR source code: https://github.com/magnumripper/JohnTheRipper

+Future Works
+===

+In the next relese:
+- The maximum password lenght will be dynamic
+- Improve strict check with optional MAC verification to avoid any false positive

 References, credits and contacts
 ===